-- Nominations should ideally be signed-off by the Chair, President or Chief Executive of the organisation. - You are welcome to submit letters of support.
-If a nomination refers to a broad range of work undertaken with multiple organisations letters of support (even if they are short) are very helpful in confirming that the nomination has wide support.
+- Nominations should ideally be signed-off by the Chair, President or Chief Executive of the organisation - You are welcome to submit letters of support.
+In particular if the nomination refers to a broad range of work undertaken with multiple organisations, letters of support (even if they are short) help us to confirm that the nomination is supported on multiple fronts.